 White wines should be stored in an area of relatively high humidity, around 70% is perfect where possible but as low as 50% humidity should be fine.
 This will prevent accelerated cork shrinkage and oxidation of your wine.

-The optimal temperature for a white wine is around 55 degrees Fahrenheit but there is some variance depending on the type of wine you have.
+The optimal temperature for a bottle of white wine is around 55 degrees Fahrenheit but there is some variance depending on the type of wine you have.
 For instance, sweeter wines can be kept at cooler temperatures.
 This temperature should be kept constant and without fluctuations that can damage the wine.

 The wine should also be kept out of direct sunlight and even exposure to other light sources should be minimized.